svi10/LecturesLesroosters-DeRoosterRegering/README.md

 ```

 [arg] can be replaced by:
-- **random**: construct a schedule with random placement of activities and students
+- **random**: Construct a schedule with random placement of activities and students.
-- **greedy_topdown**: construct a schedule that places the greatest groups of activities into the biggest rooms.
+- **greedy_topdown**: Construct a schedule that sorts all the groups of activities from largest group of participating students to smallest and also sorts all roomslots based on their capacity from largest to smallest.
+This algorithm then matches the two starting from the top going downwards.
-- **greedy_bottomup**: construct a schedule that places the smallest groups of activities into the smallest rooms.
+- **greedy_bottomup**: Construct a schedule that sorts all the groups of activities from smallest group of participating students to largest and also sorts all roomslots based on their capacity from smallest to largest.
+This algorithm then matches the two starting from the bottom going up.
- - **random_hillclimber**: apply a hillclimber to a random schedule.
+ - **random_hillclimber**: This algorithm uses the random algorithm as baseline, and applies a hillclimber on it.
+The hillclimber swaps roomslots around looking for an alternative schedule untill the swaps stop resulting in a decrease in malus points.
- - **greedy_topdown_hillclimber**: apply a hillclimber to a greedy topdown schedule.
+ - **greedy_topdown_hillclimber**: This algorithm uses the greedy topdown algorithm as baseline, and applies a hillclimber on it.
+The hillclimber swaps roomslots around looking for an alternative schedule untill the swaps stop resulting in a decrease in malus points.
- - **greedy_bottomup_hillclimber**: apply a hillclimber to a greedy bottomup schedule.
+ - **greedy_bottomup_hillclimber**: This algorithm uses the greety bottomup algorithm as baseline, and applies a hillclimber on it.
+The hillclimber swaps roomslots around looking for an alternative schedule untill the swaps stop resulting in a decrease in malus points.

 ## Structure
 The most important files are: